leocomsci/Statnet33/README.md

   <img src="assets/homepage.png" alt="Product Name Screen Shot White" width="750" />
 </div>

 StatNet33 is a Social Network Analyzer project to build a flexible and user-friendly, cross-platform tool for social network analysis and visualisation.
 It is developed in Python and R, which can run on both Windows and macOS.
 The app features an intuitive and user-friendly interface that guides users through the analysis process.
 It offers interactive controls and tooltips to assist users in navigating functionalities.
-The web application offers a set of features and capabilities to facilitate social network analysis:

-- Users can easily upload network data in common formats such as CSV or JSON.
-The application provides validation tools to ensure data integrity.
-- A wide range of network cohesion statistics to summarize and characterize the properties of the uploaded network.
-These statistics include measures of centrality, connectivity, density, and more.
-- Networks can be visualised using interactive and customizable graph layouts provided by Dash Cytoscape.
-The application supports various styles, colours, and labelling options to enhance the visual representation of the network.
-- The app utilised Exponential Random Graph Models (ERGM) to analyse the structural patterns and associated factors in the network.
-Users can use ERGM models to assess model fit and interpret the results.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>